dellsystem/dellsystem.github.io/tech.md

 * Jacob Silverman for The Baffler: [The Techies Who Said Sorry](https://thebaffler.com/latest/techies-who-said-sorry-silverman)
 * Holly Wood on Medium: [Paul Graham is Still Asking to be Eaten](https://medium.com/@girlziplocked/paul-graham-is-still-asking-to-be-eaten-5f021c0c0650).
 An old favourite, in response to a highly confused essay on economic inequality by startup dinosaur Paul Graham.
 * Corey Pein for The Baffler: [Blame the Computer](https://thebaffler.com/salvos/blame-the-computer-pein).
 On, among other things, the authoritarian tendencies within the tech industry.
+* Willie Osterweil for The New Inquiry: [Liberalism is Dead](https://thenewinquiry.com/liberalism-is-dead/), on the corporate fascism of Silicon Valley
+* Carmen Petaccio for The New Inquiry:
+	* [Universal Basic Bullshit](https://thenewinquiry.com/universal-basic-bullshit/), on the support for Universal Basic Income within Silicon Valley
+	* [This is Not a Simulation](https://thenewinquiry.com/this-is-not-a-simulation/): "The computer simulation hypothesis reveals how the American liberal elite questions everything except the insufficiency of liberalism itself"

 ### The economics of the tech industry